trteodor/DLTuc_lib/README.md

 **_Detailed instruction is in file: dlt_logs_mcu_lib_files/dlt_logs_mcu.h_**

-Provided example was tested on NUCLEO STM32F103RB board and DLT_Viewer Release Tag  2.18 :
+Provided examples was tested on NUCLEO STM32F103RB board and DLT_Viewer Release Tag  2.18 :
+**_Actually only example called "example_makefile" is maintance because this approach is very convience for me and should be platform independent_**

 ![NucleoScreen](https://github.com/trteodor/MCU_DLT_LOGS_TRIVIAL_LIB/blob/master/NucleoBoard.jpg)

+You are ready to start adventure with this example when you have this tools in your environment: (environment variables)!

+    * arm-none-eabi-gcc 9.3.1

+    * OpenOCD 0.11.0

+    * make 3.81 or newer

+Then just call make in directory of this repository or project

 # References